chadrc/simple-expression-language/Readme.md

 #### Contains

 Can check if an associative array contains a specific value, key-value, or key with the `~=` operator.
+Also check if the collections doesn't contain a value with the `~!=` operator.

 Contains Value

 ```
 [1, 2, 3, 4, 5] ~= 1
 /// true

+[1, 2, 3, 4, 5] ~!= 1 /// Doesn't contain
+/// false

 [1, 2, 3, 4, 5] ~= 6
 /// false